-CHAPTER SEVENOperation and Maintenance
+7 CHAPTER SEVEN Operation and Maintenance

 One requirement of Moving Ahead for Progress in the 21st Century (MAP-21) is the assessment of the operation and maintenance of the transportation system in the Boston region.
 State and regional agencies develop estimates of transit and highway operating and maintenance costs through their budgeting process.
 The information on projects and funding sources presented in Chapter 3 represents operations and maintenance estimates from the implementing agencies: the Cape Ann Transportation Authority (CATA), the MetroWest Regional Transit Authority (MWRTA), the Massachusetts Bay Transportation Authority (MBTA), and the MassDOT Highway Division.
-The tables on pages 7-2 and 7-3 present the operations and maintenance expenditures for state fiscal years (SFYs) 2013 through 2015 for MassDOT projects.
-The tables on pages 7-4 through 7-6 present operations and maintenance expenditures for SFYs 2014 through 2017 for the MBTA, CATA, and the MWRTA.
+The tables on pages 7-2 and 7 -3 present the operations and maintenance expenditures for state fiscal years (SFYs) 2013 through 2015 for MassDOT projects.
+The tables on page 7-4 present operations and maintenance expenditures for SFYs 2013 through 2018 for the MBTA.